Benvenuti e bentornati alla Scuola Italiana!

 To be sure, the success of the summer session is largely due to the fact that students and faculty live under the same roof and take part in all the cultural and social activities sponsored by the School: film screenings, lectures, concerts, plays, dinners, parties, club meetings and workshops.
 All of this contributes to creating a cordial and collegial atmosphere that is very conducive to learning and is unlikely to be duplicated elsewhere.

 In 2016, the first four levels of language instruction will also emphasize various aspects of the multifaceted Italian culture.
 Special features, besides the afternoon conversation sessions, include workshops for students who want to sing, dance, act in the school play, and learn how to prepare Italian dishes, bread, pizza and pastry.
 We will also offer special workshops designed to help undergraduates and graduates to improve their diction, while learning new idiomatic expressions outside of the traditional classroom setting.
-Undergraduate students are required to participate in the School’s special film series presented by Director Roberta Torre, our Artist in Residence for this summer.
-They are also encouraged to take advantage of the weekly meetings on traditional and contemporary Italian cultural topics conducted by our faculty and special guests.
+Students are also encouraged to take advantage of the weekly meetings on traditional and contemporary Italian cultural topics conducted by our faculty and special guests.

 During the summer of 2016 the Italian School will again supplement its regular six-week graduate program with two intensive three-week sessions designed for teachers and graduate students of Italian, taught by professors of international prominence.
 Courses on the representation of Italian Contemporary Cinema, The American Dream in Italian Literature, Art History and the artistic and creative life of Oriana Fallaci, will be offered.